 - Log in as root.

 - Navigate to the /Users folder.

 - Select the Home folder with the short name you want to change, and rename it just like you would rename any folder.
-Keep in mind that the shortname must be all lowercase, with no spaces, contain only letters or contain a mix of letters and numbers, and it cannot be the same as an existing user's Full Name.
+Keep in mind that the account name must be all lowercase, with no spaces, contain only letters or contain a mix of letters and numbers, and it cannot be the same as an existing user's Full Name.

 - Use the Users & Groups pane (Accounts pane in Mac OS X v10.6.8 or earlier) in System Preferences to create a new user with the Account name or Short Name that you used in the previous step.